 2. Add one-to-one or group coaching

 A proven way to transfer important leadership skills is via personalized or group coaching.
-After all, mentors encourage leaders to reflect on their experience and draw their own conclusions.
+After all, mentors encourage leaders to reflect on their experiences and draw their own conclusions.
 Leadership mentoring should be proactive.
-It should necessitate leaders to think not just about refining their skills, but also how to create an action plan.
+It should necessitate leaders to think not just about refining their skills but also how to create an action plan.

 You can integrate mentoring into your eLearning-based leadership skills training program.
-Simple LMS features such as video conference and calendar can be used to schedule and deliver personalized and/or group coaching sessions.
+Simple LMS features such as video conferences and calendars can be used to schedule and deliver personalized and/or group coaching sessions.
 You should include these sessions in a worker’s learning path to fortify whatever is being instructed in online leadership lessons.

 Using an LMS to streamline mentoring also has the additional benefit of removing geographical obstacles.
 You can pair workers with mentors who are in different workplaces, states, or even countries so as to find the best match for their career path.
 In such a scenario, mentors and employees can connect through the LMS rather than focusing on face-to-face meetings.